adithya-crypto/classical-hhl_2/README_1.md

-Introduction to the HHL Algorithm and its Use Cases
+## Introduction to the HHL Algorithm

 The HHL algorithm is a quantum algorithm used to solve systems of linear equations, specifically of the form Ax = b.
 It was developed by Aram